 Capital venture companies have given wings to the business dreams of young minds.
 A promising idea gets converted into a great product and a small team of entrepreneurs slowly establish a company.
-But, a great product is not the only requirement to succeed.
+But a great product is not the only requirement to succeed.
 Marketing also plays a significant role.
-Startup needs you to have both, a great product and great marketing.
-Apparently a startup needs to gain more from marketing than any other company.
-It might seem as a different science but good startup marketing is not a myth.
-Here are a few ideas which startups can consider.
+A start-up needs you to have both, a great product and great marketing.
+Apparently, a start-up needs to gain more from marketing than any other company.
+It might seem like a different science but good start-up marketing is not a myth.
+Here are a few ideas which start-ups can consider.

-P.S: They may sound easy but require significant amount of hard work and dedication.
+P.S: They may sound easy but require a significant amount of hard work and dedication.

-- An attractive and insightful website is the best way to begin.
+An attractive and insightful website is the best way to begin.
 Build a good web presence.
-If possible upload a small demo or e-guide of product/s.
+If possible, upload a small demo or e-guide of the product/s.

-- A number of exhibitions, fairs, seminars etc take place throughout the year.
+A number of exhibitions, fairs, seminars, etc. take place throughout the year.
 Take part in them.
-Build your network before you need them.
+Build your network before you need it.
 However, launching a product during/at these events is not a good option.

-- Launch of a product is the first step to penetrate into the market.
+The launch of a product is the first step to penetrating the market.
 Everyone wants it to be a grand experience and hence founders are ready to chunk huge amounts on such events.
-But, big bang launch of a product is actually a waste of money to startups that are tight on funds.
+But, the big bang launch of a product is actually a waste of money to start-ups that are tight on funds.
 Keep it a simple event.
-Invite key industry people and press.
+Invite key industry people and the press.
 Let the product talk and not the money invested in the launch.

-- Carry forward pre launch activities.
-Maybe you can start posting blogs on website or make presence on social media platforms as the launch date arrives.
+Carry forward pre-launch activities.
+Maybe you can start posting blogs on the website or make a presence on social media platforms as the launch date arrives.
 Build good business connections.

-- Guerilla marketing or viral video content can be a good tactic.
-Distribute t-shirts or other giveaways with your brand visible on it.
+Guerilla marketing or viral video content can be a good tactic.
+Distribute t-shirts or other giveaways with your brand visible on them.
 It helps in generating brand recall.
 Viral videos sound like an exciting option but are very tricky.
-You may create a video which you think can go viral but once released it may not.
+You may create a video that you think can go viral but once released, it may not.
 There is no formula to make a video go viral.

-To sum it up, a startup is not a child’s play.
-But once you get into it you need to nurture it as a child and appropriate marketing would always help you raise this child better.
+To sum it up, a start-up is not a child’s play.
+But once you get into it, you need to nurture it like a child; and the right marketing strategy would always help you raise this child better.